univec-ai/postvec/web/docs/guides/chunking.md

 ::::

-:::: danger Destination tables must remain under postvec management Ownership is a marker comment, not an OID.
-Teardown without that marker is refused.
-Recreating a same-named table does not restore postvec ownership.
+:::: danger Destination tables must remain under postvec management Ownership is stored as a marker comment on the destination.
+Teardown requires that marker.
+Recreating a same-named table leaves ownership unset.
 ::::